DeBraid/investing-notes/chris-dixon-TWIS.md

 Emphasize technology: CTO conferences daily, not annually like most VC firms.

-a16z is outsourcing all areas of start ups so CEOs and founders can focus on product and growth.
-The non-growth and non-product development elements of business: operating, raising capital, staffing, financial and regulatory, and legal guidance is off-loaded onto a16z.
+a16z is outsourcing all areas of start ups so CEOs and founders can focus on *product and growth*.
+The non-growth and non-product development elements of operating a business like raising capital, staffing, financial, regulatory and legal guidance is off-loaded onto a16z.

-Their investment in this area is rewarded by attracting the best entrepreneurs who are eager to out-source all the unsexy and difficult nonspecific jobs to be done.
+Their internal investment in these critical, but nonspecific, areas is rewarded by attracting the best entrepreneurs.
+The CEOS and Founders are eager to out-source all the unsexy and difficult nonspecific jobs to be done.

 ## General Strategy